ivanleow2000/Youtube-Views-Bot/README.md

 # Youtube-views-bot
-Bot that boosts you views automatically.
+Bot that boosts your views automatically.

 Directions: One screen has to be free.
 To be written...